smarty/smartystreets-javascript-sdk-utils/README.md

+# SMARTY DISCLAIMER: Subject to the terms of the associated license agreement, this software is freely available for your use.
+This software is FREE, AS IN PUPPIES, and is a gift.
+Enjoy your new responsibility.
+This means that while we may consider enhancement requests, we may or may not choose to entertain requests at our sole and absolute discretion.

 # Smarty JavaScript SDK Utils

 The Smarty JavaScript SDK Utils provide an additional level of analysis for US Street lookups validated through the [Smarty JavaScript SDK](https://www.npmjs.com/package/smartystreets-javascript-sdk).
 This package consists of the following utilities for Smarty API response analysis.